"Watching a great Keynote... Immediately usable content from a great speaker."

 Abstract

-Practicing skepticism involves fact-checking, being aware of biases, asking good questions, and much more.
+Practicing skepticism involves fact-checking, being aware of biases, asking good questions, and more.
 And, it is all especially relevant with the rise of Artificial Intelligence (AI), a powerful yet complex technology.
 Understanding AI and practicing skepticism can help us use it responsibly, productively, and safely.

 NOTE